ethereum/consensus-specs/sync/optimistic.md

 ### Execution Engine Errors

-When an execution engine returns an error or fails to respond to a payload validity request some block, a consensus engine:
+When an execution engine returns an error or fails to respond to a payload validity request for some block, a consensus engine:

 - MUST NOT optimistically import the block.
 - MUST NOT apply the block to the fork choice store.